Blakelaw: Boundary

 The boundary of Blakelaw ward begins at the A1 junction with the Woolsington Bypass and Ponteland Road.
-It heads south-west along the A1 to the Stamdfordham Road junction and south to Slatyford Lane bus depot.
+It heads south-west along the A1 to the Stamfordham Road junction and south to Slatyford Lane bus depot.
 The boundary joins Silver Lonnen and continues down to Netherby Drive and Fenham Hall Drive.
 It heads north up Moorside Road North to Ponteland Road where it continues back to the starting point of the A1 junction.

 Political

-Blakelaw is represented by three councillors: Councillor Marion Williams (Labour), Councillor Oskar Avery (Labour), Councillor Linda Hobson (Labour).
+Blakelaw is represented by three councillors: Councillor Marion Williams (Labour), Councillor Dr Juna Sathian (Labour), Councillor Linda Hobson (Labour).
 It is also part of Newcastle Central Constituency and represented by Labour MP, Chi Onwurah.

 There is also a community council for Blakelaw and North Fenham.

+Transport

 Charts and tables

 The ward has 4,882 housing spaces of which 3.2% are vacant this is lower than the city average of 5.3%.
 Owner occupied property stands at 52% slightly lower than the city average of 53.3%.
 The properties are as follows.